solangegueiros/rsk-starter-box/README.md

 Our box also comes with the file `TestSimpleStorage.js` for testing the smart contract.
 You can check it out in the `test` folder.

+Run this command in the development console:

 ```shell
 test
 ```

-This test output should be similar to:
+This `test output` should be similar to:

 ![truffle test](/images/rsk-starter-box-04.png)